MitMaro/git-interactive-rebase-tool/README.md

 ### View commit details and diff

-View the commit overview and a full commit diff with a press of a key.
+View the commit overview, and a full commit diff with a press of a key.

 ![Commit overview](/docs/assets/images/girt-commit-overview.gif?raw=true)